tatiananantes/skills-workshops/practicals/object_oriented_design/dependency_injection.md

 end
 ```

-But `Greeter` depends on `Smiley`, and there's no easy way of sparating them out.
+But `Greeter` depends on `Smiley`, and there's no easy way of separating them out.
 The dependency is hard coded.
 We might say that `Greeter` is tightly coupled to `Smiley`.

 We can't call `Greeter#greet` without calling `Smiley#get`.
 That means if `Smiley` breaks, then our tests for `Greeter` break — even when `Greeter` is doing exactly what it is supposed to.
 This makes it harder to track down bugs.